jinvanstee/linuxone-geth/README.md

 This repo describes the steps to build and install Go Ethereum on LinuxONE or Linux on IBM Z. In addition to base installation, it will cover:
 * How to setup a single-node private Ethereum network.
 Private Ethereum networks are good for developing and testing out smart contracts or for private consortium use cases.
 * How to deploy a simple smart contract to it and transact on it using the Truffle smart contract development framework.
+For more information about Ethereum Private Networks, please see the [Go Ethereum documentation](https://geth.ethereum.org/docs/interface/private-network).

 ## Versions used in this tutorial
 * Ubuntu 20.04.2 LTS (GNU/Linux 5.4.0-77-generic s390x)